grncdr/guacamole-auth-hmac/README.md

 ```

+#### Second

-Second step,  use flowing parameters to initialize the websocket connection to guacamole tunnel endpoint `/websocket-tunnel`.
+Use flowing parameters to initialize the websocket connection to guacamole tunnel endpoint `/websocket-tunnel`.

  * `GUAC_ID` - A connection ID specified in first step;
  * `GUAC_TYPE` - Connection type specified in first step;
  * `GUAC_DATA_SOURCE` - The authentication provider identifier, always is 'hmac';
  * `token` -  Auth token in `/api/token` guacamole rest api response json;

+## How to signing ?
+Requests must be signed with an HMAC, where the message content is generated from the request parameters as follows:

+* 1. The value of parameters `timestamp`, `guac.protocol` are concatenated;
+* 2. For each of `guac.username`, `guac.password`, `guac.hostname`, and `guac.port` (must in this order),  if the parameter was included in the request, append it's unprefixed name (e.g. - guac.username becomes username) followed by it's value.

 ## License